curbengh/curbengh.github.io/source/_posts/phishing-filter.md

 $ grep -F 'google' 2020-07-07-phishing.bad.sites.conf
 ```

 The search result included Google Drive and Google Play.
+Hence, I find it necessary to create a new PhishTank-based filter, with minimal false positives and available in various formats (other than uBO).
+Another reason is that despite PhishTank being operated by OpenDNS, it [does not](https://www.phishtank.com/faq.php#whyisasitemarkedbyph) block all of the verified phishing websites.

 ## phishing-filter